zuoyebang/bitalostored/README.md

 - Bitalostored is a high-performance distributed storage system, core engine based on [bitalosdb](https://github.com/zuoyebang/bitalosdb/blob/main/README.md), compatible with Redis protocol.
 As an alternative to Redis, it stores data with low-cost hard disk instead of expensive memory, takes full advantage of multi-core and provides excellent single-core performance, which can significantly reduce service costs.

 - Bitalostored contains three main projects: dashboard (visual management platform), stored (storage service), and proxy (proxy service).
 Current open-source version is stable, and provides a complete industrial grade solution.
 In Zuoyebang company, the stability of Bitalostored has been verified.
-Hundreds of online clusters are running stably all year round.
-Now data capacity is 300TB, peak QPS is 20 million, peak network bandwidth is 6000Gbps, and since v1.0 was released in 2019, there have been no online incidents.
+Now data capacity is 300TB, peak QPS is 22 million, peak network bandwidth is 6000Gbps, and since v1.0 was released in 2019, there have been no online incidents.

 ## Team